 Should I Become a Hotelkeeper?

-For some small hotels offering limited services, it is possible to obtain a management position through work experience alone.
-However, larger, full-service hotels, resorts and lodges typically require management staff to have earned a college degree in a relevant field, such as hospitality or hotel management.
+For some small hotels offering limited services, it's possible to obtain a management position through work experience alone.
+However, larger, full-service hotels, resorts, and lodges typically require management staff to have earned a college degree in a relevant field, such as hospitality or hotel management.

-Many colleges, universities and trade and vocational schools around the country offer associate's and bachelor's degree programs in hospitality management.
-These programs teach students how to successfully operate hotels, resorts and restaurants with courses in economics, events planning, sales, marketing, hospitality law and business communications.
-Associate's degrees, which are typically required by smaller hotels, take about 2 years to earn, while bachelor's degrees can be earned in about 4 years.
+Many colleges, universities, and trade and vocational schools around the country offer associate and bachelor's degree programs in hospitality management.
+These programs teach students how to successfully operate hotels, resorts, and restaurants with courses in economics, events planning, sales, marketing, hospitality law, and business communications.
+Associate's degrees, which are typically required by smaller hotels, take about two years to earn, while bachelor's degrees can be earned in about four years.

 Step 2: Obtain Certification

 Obtaining voluntary certification allows a potential hotelkeeper to exhibit his or her qualifications and experience to potential employers.
-Various options for certification exist; one such option is the Certified Hotel Administrator (CHA) designation, which is available from the American Hotel and Lodging Educational Institute (AHLEI).
+Various options for certification exist.
+One such option is the Certified Hotel Administrator (CHA) designation, which is available from the American Hotel and Lodging Educational Institute (AHLEI).
 A candidate may qualify to take the certification exam with experience or a combination of education and experience.
-Certified individuals must seek recertification every 5 years to maintain the credential.
+Certified individuals must seek recertification every five years to maintain the credential.

 Several years of experience is generally required to obtain a position as a hotelkeeper.
 Aspiring hotelkeepers may begin their employment within a hotel in a number of different positions.
-They may work behind the front desk, taking reservations and assisting guests, or within a hotel restaurant.
+They may work behind the front desk, taking reservations, and assisting guests, or within a hotel restaurant.
 They may find employment providing support for hotelkeepers as assistant managers.
-After becoming familiar with the industry and building a resume with experience, they are considered eligible for hotelkeeper positions.
+After becoming familiar with the industry and building a resume with experience, they're considered eligible for hotelkeeper positions.